Medable/Android-SDK/README.md

 ### Content Downloader

-There is a class that downloads information needed for the proper function of the SDK; like the Org's bundle information or all the definitions for the Org's objects.
+There is a class that downloads the SDK's config data, needed for its proper function; this data includes, for example, the Org's bundle information, all schemas that define the Org's objects.
 The default behavior is to automatically download that information when the _APIClient_ singleton is initializing.
 But if you need to make these downloads happen elsewhere in your app, you can turn that off and call the proper method when needed.
 Just make sure to get the info before any Medable related operation.

 ```java
 // add this when calling APIClient.Builder...